erjank/teaching/motivation.md

 showed that people see evidence for a "geek gene" where none exists.
 As the paper's abstract says:

-> Although it has never been rigourously demonstrated, there is a
+> Although it has never been rigorously demonstrated, there is a
 > common belief that CS grades are bimodal.
 We statistically analyzed
 > 778 distributions of final course grades from a large research
 > university, and found only 5.8% of the distributions passed tests